 The International Bathymetric Chart of the Arctic Ocean (IBCAO) Version 3.0 was completed at the end of 2012.
 The International Bathymetric Chart of the Southern Ocean Version 1.0 was completed at the beginning of 2013.
-Both these IBCs followed a workshop on "Arctic and Antarctic Seafloor Mapping" organized at Stockholm University May 3-5, 2011.
+Both these IBCs followed the "Arctic and Antarctic Seafloor Mapping Meeting" organized at Stockholm University May 3-5, 2011.
 At the workshop a new Editorial Board was established for IBCAO and new data were gathered from both the Arctic and Antarctic regions among the participants who came from 15 countries.
+Gridded bathymetric data sets from these projects will be included in the next release of the GEBCO global grid.
+The next Arctic and Antarctic Seafloor Mapping Meeting is now being planned to take place during the spring of 2015.